DavidHuji/CapDec/README.md

 This is the formal repository for CapDec, in which you can easily reproduce the papers results.

 ## FlickrStyle7k Examples
+Example for styled captions of CapDec on FlickrStyle10K dataset.
 ![alt text](https://github.com/DavidHuji/CapDec/blob/main/examples.png)